 The subject of alternative fuel sources is nothing new.
-It’s a topic that has been hotly debated by car manufacturers, the gas and oil sector and energy providers for decades.
+It’s a topic that has been hotly debated by car manufacturers, the gas and oil sector, and energy providers for decades.

 For many the obvious solution is hydrogen.
 It’s the most abundant substance in the galaxy (apart from Dark Matter it seems) and the by-product of burning hydrogen is more water which neatly side steps the whole pollution issue.

 However, hydrogen is actually very expensive because on Earth hydrogen is usually bonded to something else, like oxygen.
 Splitting it and then super cooling it to a liquid (and therefore usable) state is not cheap.
-Especially as once it’s super cooled it has to be kept like it until it’s used.
+Especially as once it’s super cooled it has to be kept like that until it’s used.

 Honda seems to have figured out a way of making this work with the Clarity.
 The model has enjoyed some success in the United States and Shell has even introducing hydrogen pumps at gas stations across California.

 The problem is, it is still expensive and we are very much in a price driven economy which means the vast majority are going to choose a conventional drive engine because it’s cheaper and more convenient.
 In fact, unless you live in California you can more or less forget owning a Clarity altogether.

 However, a company in London is developing an alternative.

 Nitrogen engines work in a very similar way to conventional engines in so much as a chemical reaction takes place to drive pistons.
 In fact, nitrogen expands 710 times between its liquid and gas states so nitrogen motors need little more than a delivery system to make it work.